 Types of hormonal therapy include:

-- selective estrogen-receptor response modulators, which replace estrogen receptors
+- selective estrogen-receptor response modulators, which block the effect of estrogen in the breast

-- ovarian shutdown medications, which temporarily reduce estrogen production
+- ovarian suppression medications, which temporarily stop the ovaries from estrogen production

 Targeted therapies are used to destroy breast cancer cells by interfering with specific proteins inside the cell that affect growth.
 Certain proteins that are targeted are: